billyfish/eirods-dav/README.md

 * **DavRodsHTMLMetadataEditable**:
-This directive specifies whether the client-side functionality for editing the metadata by accessing REST API calls is active ot not.
+This directive specifies whether the client-side functionality for editing the metadata by accessing REST API calls is active or not.
 By default, it is off and can be turned on by setting this directive to true.

  ```